ThankiJay/ThankiJay/README.md

 ## About Me

 Hello there!
-My name is [Jay Thanki], and I'm currently pursuing a Master's degree in Data Science from the University at Buffalo.
+My name is Jay Thanki, and I'm currently pursuing a Master's degree in Data Science from the University at Buffalo.
 I have a passion for exploring data, uncovering insights, and using data-driven approaches to solve real-world problems.
 This GitHub repository serves as a journal of my learning and project accomplishments throughout my Data Science journey.

 ## Education